 - Approximately $950,000 in funding will be awarded (including $700,000 in City funds and $250,000 in County funds) to support at least 80 minor repairs over a two-year period.

-- Nine vacant City-owned lots are being made available to Habitat for Humanity and Durham Community Land Trustees for creation of new, affordable rentals and for-sale units.
+- Nine vacant City-owned lots are being made available to Habitat for Humanity and Durham Community Land Trustees for the creation of new, affordable rentals and for-sale units.
 Future updates will be shared upon execution of the contracts.

-- The City committed $1 million in funding to Durham Community Land Trustees to rehabilitate 14 dilapidated single family and duplex homes that were privately owned to preserve as affordable rental housing.
+- The City committed $1 million in funding to Durham Community Land Trustees to rehabilitate 14 dilapidated single-family and duplex homes that were privately owned to preserve as affordable rental housing.
 Future updates will be shared upon execution of the contract.
 This is the second phase of funding for this project – in prior years, the City provided $750,000 in funding to rehabilitate the first 14 homes.

 - The City is funding Legal Aid of NC to provide dedicated staffing offering legal assistance for households facing evictions.

 - $500,000 in funding is being provided, which is expected to allow Legal Aid to help 800 households annually.